Popeye Jones

-Ronald Jerome "Popeye" Jones (born June 17, 1970) is an American professional basketball coach and former player who serves as an assistant coach for the Denver Nuggets of the National Basketball Association (NBA).
+Ronald Jerome "Popeye" Jones (born June 17, 1970) is an American professional basketball coach and former player who currently serves as an assistant coach for the Dallas Mavericks of the National Basketball Association (NBA).

 College career

 Born in Dresden, Tennessee, Jones played college basketball for Murray State University.
 He finished his college career as a three-time All-Ohio Valley Conference selection, a two-time honorable mention All-America and was named OVC Player of the Year in 1990 and 1991.
 Jones was honored as the OVC's Athlete of the Year in 1991 and 1992.
 He is one of only ten MSU men's basketball players to have his jersey retired; his #54 hangs in the rafters of the CFSB Center in Murray, Kentucky.
 Jones ranks fourth on Murray State's all-time scoring list with 2,057 points.
 He is also Murray State's all-time leader in rebounds with 1,374, and led the nation in that category in the 1990–91 season.
-He is the only player in Murray State history to record more than 2,000 points and 1,000 rebounds.
+He is the only men's player in Murray State history to record more than 2,000 points and 1,000 rebounds.